ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

   - Manual lifecycle management
   - Manually load new versions of secret to a secret engine
   - **Example:**
-    - Key/Value secret engine
+    - Key/Value (`kv`) secret engine can store some static value under some key

 - **Dynamic Secrets**
-  - Generated data on demand
+  - Generated secrets data on demand
-  - _Lease_ issued for each secret (TTL)
+  - _Lease_ issued for each secret (TTL) that can expire
-  - Automatic lifecycle management
+  - Automatic secrets lifecycle management
-  - Majority of secrets engines are dynamic
+  - Majority of secrets engines are dynamic in nature

 ### Working with Secrets Engines

 - List existing secret engines
   - `vault secrets list`
+  - `-detailed` for more information for each engine
 - Enable a new secrets engine
   - `vault secrets enable [OPTIONS] TYPE`
   - **Example:** Key-value version 2 secrets engine